Genesis: Reliability of Text, Outlines and Time Charts (Chonological).

 There are two basic ways of outlining the Book of Genesis.
 Before we describe these outlines, we should remember that the reason we divide up the book is to better understand and retain its content.
 We must, however, stay focused on the major themes through the book.
 Genesis helps us to rightly interpret what we see in the world.

-The three geographical scenes of Genesis help us see the three big stages of God's operations in the early world.
+The three geographical scenes of Genesis help us see the three big stages of God's operations in the early world: Babylon, Palestine and Egypt.

 Genesis Outline Map: Babylonia, Palestine and Egypt.